b-ced/flash/README.md

 # flash
-Display flash messages in you app
+Display flash messages in your app

 ## Requirements
 You need PHP8 to run this code